tytydraco/yessleep/out/The_Poster_On_My_Wall_is_Breathing.md

 My brain was trying to rationalize it, the poster thing was a nightmare and I was overreacting to it right?
 But surely enough a week later, I heard it again.

 This time the breathing was deeper and more raspy, it was breaking up as it breathed till eventually a loud cough would be forced out.
-As I turned my lap on, the poster was yet again hung up on my wall.
+I turned my lamp on, the poster was yet again hung up on my wall.
 However, it wasn't the same wall, it was the interior wall of our apartment, directly behind the bathroom.
 And the poster had a bit of the diagram filled out, with musculature around the arms, legs and torso being held there by duct tape and staples.
 Yet again it stared, its breathing matching the new pace and coughs.
 I went to grab it, and felt a sticky substance clinging it to the wall.

 I was growing mad, I yanked and pulled but the poster wouldn't budge.
 I had thought to myself, maybe it's a dream and went to the window to maybe feel a breeze.
 But this time the window was closed shut.